 Even the minimum focus distance has been improved; at the wide end, close focusing is now possible up to 21cm – a substantial improvement from the 38cm of the EF version of the lens.
 Zooming to 32mm also reaches the RF lens’ maximum magnification of 0.3x, a similar improvement on the EF lens’ magnification of 0.21x (found at 70mm).

-The addition of image stabilization is a real game-changer, especially given that the two (current) EOS R bodies both lack IBIS.
-Throw in the fact that the lens possesses focus breathing suppression, and this looks very much like the must-have lens for both stills and video shooting alike.
+It feels snappier and more responsive than its EF predecessor, and the addition of image stabilization is a real game-changer – especially given that the two (current) EOS R bodies both lack IBIS.
+Throw in the fact that the lens suppresses focus breathing, this really is an essential professional tool for both stills and video alike.